qwaneu/qwaneu.github.io/_drafts/dokku.md

 ## How does it work
 Dokku lets you deploy with a `git push` to a (virtual) server of your choosing.
 I chose [Hetzner](https://www.hetzner.com/) for this experiment, they have been using 100% green energy long before the big cloud providers and their service has always been swift (when necessary, which isn't often).
-Their VPSs are priced well below other offerings.
+Their VPSes are priced well below other offerings.

 The basic flow, as illustrated by the animation below is, to tell Dokku to create an app, tell Dokku what components it consists of in a `Procfile` (mine is